Crossed Products, Conditional Expectations and Constraint Quantization: Discussion

-The algebraic perspective on constraint quantization makes it clear that each of these three approaches are merely devices for constructing conditional expectations which map operators in the crossed product to a $G$-invariant subalgebra.
-The appearance of conditional expectations in this context is useful because it provides some indications as to how one may overcome pitfalls that have plagued constraint quantization, particularly in the gravitational context.
-For example, the group averaging construction of the conditional expectation only works formally when the group in question is compact, else it diverges.
-However, as was discussed in Section \ref{sec: RAQ}, the group averaging map is just one possible choice for the requisite conditional expectation.
+The algebraic perspective on constraint quantization makes it clear that each of these four approaches are merely devices for constructing conditional expectation-like objects which map operators in the crossed product to a $G$-invariant subalgebra.
+The need to relax some of the properties of conditional expectations as they are strictly defined in this context is useful because it provides some indication of how one may overcome pitfalls that have plagued constraint quantization, particularly in the gravitational context.
+For example, the group averaging construction yields a conditional expectation only when the group in question is compact, else it diverges and results in an operator-valued weight.
+However, as was discussed in Section \ref{sec: RAQ}, the group averaging map is just one possible choice for the requisite projection.
 A more flexible construction known as the generalized conditional expectation presents a possible alternative which always exists given a von Neumann algebra $\mathcal{M}$ with subalgebra $\mathcal{M}_0$ and faithful semi-finite normal weight $\varphi$ on $\mathcal{M}$.
 Every von Neumann algebra possesses a faithful semi-finite normal weight \cite{takesaki2003theory}, thus the only remaining question is whether the $G$-invariant subspace of $\mathcal{M}$ is a bona-fide von Neumann subalgebra.
-Nevertheless, while this would establish the existence of such a conditional expectation it leaves the formidable problem of constructing it.
-A second problem that is encountered in constraint quantization for gauge theories and gravity is the fact that the constraints are not formulated in terms of a global group, but rather are local in spacetime.
-This problem is also addressed by our construction in passing the geometric structure of the constraints into the form of a groupoid.
-Again, however, there are technical subtleties which must be addressed in relation to, for example, integrating over Lie groupoids.\footnote{In forthcoming work, we address the problem of upgrading the crossed product to accommodate groupoid automorphisms.
-This utilizes the concept of a left Haar system belonging to a groupoid which generalizes the canonically defined Lebesgue integration on a group.
-See also related comments in \cite{Klinger:2023tgi}.} We intend to explore these issues in forthcoming publications.
+Nevertheless, while this would establish the existence of such a generalized conditional expectation it leaves the formidable problem of constructing it.
+What's more, as we have discussed in Section \ref{sec: con-quant} generalized conditional expectations generically fail to possess the bi-module property of an operator-valued weight.
+The repercussions of this failure deserves careful consideration relative to the problem of constructing and interpreting physical states/algebras.
+We plan to address this point in future work.